Pregnant While Breastfeeding

 1440379625 | SeventyFour | shutterstock.com

 Can a Nursing Mother Get Pregnant?
+Could I Be Pregnant Despite Nursing?

-This is a special time in your life: Your little one has arrived and you are nursing.
-Is it possible to get pregnant while you are still breastfeeding — even if you haven’t had a period since giving birth?
+• This is a special time in your life: Your little one has arrived and you are nursing.
+Is it possible to get pregnant while you are still breastfeeding — even if your period has not started back up?
 Isn’t breastfeeding considered a contraceptive?
-This article provides answers to these questions.

 1. The Effect of Breastfeeding on Hormone Levels

 The production of breast milk delays the first postpartum ovulation.
 This is caused by a change in hormone levels.
-While the hormone prolactin is responsible for milk
+While the hormone prolactin is responsible for milk production, it also reduces the likelihood of ovulation.

 2. Why Is It Possible to Get Pregnant Despite Breastfeeding?

 Conceiving right after giving birth is a definite possibility.
 Some women breastfeed exclusively and still become pregnant.
-One’s first ovulation could theoretically take place shortly after the natural
+One’s first ovulation could theoretically occur shortly after the natural discharge following childbirth has ceased.

 Breastfeeding does not provide reliable contraception!